dawei41468/Loom/docs/PROJECT_REVIEW.md

 # Weave Your Days - Project Review

 ## Overview
-**Weave Your Days** (now called **Loom**) is a sophisticated full-stack web application designed for couples to coordinate their schedules and tasks together.
-The app features a modern React frontend with a FastAPI backend, using MongoDB for data persistence.
+**Weave Your Days** (now called **Loom**) is a full-stack web application designed for couples to coordinate schedules, proposals, and tasks together.
+It uses a React + TypeScript frontend, a FastAPI backend, and MongoDB for persistence.

 ## Architecture